 Developing pencil grip activities: Playing with playdough or clay

 Molding, manipulating, squeezing, or pinching clay with fingers, fine motor tweezers, or tongs is another great way to strengthen the finger muscles needed for a good pencil grasp.
 Also, check out this post about Fine Motor Tools and Games for Pencil Grasp Development as it is filled with even more fun-filled pencil grasp activities.

 Don’t forget visual motor skills to help that pencil grasp

-Part of handwriting is not only the fine motor aspect but the visual-motor aspect as well.
+Part of handwriting is not only the fine motor aspect in pencil grasp activities but the visual-motor aspect as well.
 Mazes, puzzles, lacing cards, pre-writing line practice sheets, playing with blocks, etc, all include using this skill.